 (3) Where an employee has transferred his policy in pursuance of subsection (1), and thereafter he desires that his policy be retransferred to him before maturity, or resigns or retires from the service, the Board may, on receipt of a request for retransfer or upon his resignation or retirement, retransfer the policy to the employee upon payment to the Board of the amount of premiums paid by the Board with compound interest thereon at the rate of 4 % per annum from the respective dates of payment.

-[Section 82 8 amended by No. 106 of 1965 s.
+[Section 82 8 amended: No. 106 of 1965 s.
 14.]

 Division 5 — Provisions relating to the Western Australian Government Railways and Tramways Employees’ Death Benefit and Endowment Fund